 3. Add Custom Domain From New Owners Account in Order to Get New Sets of Blogger CNAME Records

 Before heading to the next step, make sure you removed the custom domain from the blogger before adding the new admin as mentioned in point no 1.

 - Go to the invited account and click on a custom domain which is located under the publishing section of settings.

 - Add the domain that has stopped working on the field of the domain(must include www)

 - Now, add the new CNAME records provided by Blogger with the help of your DNS manager.

-- After few minutes of adding such records, click on save and the site will start working.
+- After a few minutes of adding such records, click on save and the site will start working.

 By performing these easy steps you can actually solve the problem where the Blogger’s CNAME Records for Custom Domain get Deleted.

-If you have deleted blogger CNAME records accidentally and you do not have backup of these records, then this blog will help you to solve the problem.
+If you have deleted blogger CNAME records accidentally and you do not have a backup of these records, then this blog will help you to solve the problem.